janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply
 ```
+Once applied, go to the Console and check that the new EC2 is created using Variables.

-Use the "terraform destroy" command for cleaning the infrastructure used in this lab
+Use the "terraform destroy" command to clean the infrastructure used in this lab
 ```
 terraform destroy -auto-approve
 ```